matthew-acn/aem_guide/README.md

 ![alt text](https://github.com/matthew-acn/aem_guide/blob/main/dependencies.png)

-If you have yet to install the required dependencies, please refer to the guide linked [here](https://github.com/dylansql/aem-guide-dependency-installation) <-- here will redirect to a setup guide in the repo
+If you have yet to install the required dependencies, please refer to the guide linked [here](https://github.com/dylansql/aem-guide-dependency-installation).

 First, a little house keeping.
 It is **imperative** to understand and know the following:
 * directory